zjsxwc/docker-symfony/README.md

-# This Project is Depreciated, Cannot build a symfony 4 using docker `eko/docker-symfony`
+# This Project is Depreciated

+# And also cannot build a symfony 4 runnable enviroment by `eko/docker-symfony`